aerizostudios/martify-site-4ec0a/content/pages/index.md

           Get started right away with no coding and easy-to-use navigation settings to create the most accessible platform for your customers.
 seo:
-  title: Martify - Build your online store
+  title: Martify - Build online store
   description: >-
     An online store with all the tools you need to build, manage, and grow your business.
 Grow your Ecommerce by taking it online with Martify.